Blosc/c-blosc2/README.rst

 C-Blosc2 is currently in alpha stage and its development will probably take several months.
 If you want to collaborate in the this development you are welcome.
-We are going to need help in supervising and refining the API, as well as in the design of the new containers.
+We would need help in supervising and refining the API, as well as in the design of the new containers.
 Testing for other platforms than Intel (specially ARM) will be appreciated as well.